'Pink slime' maker drops targets in defamation case against ABC

 ABC has previously said the lawsuit is without merit.

-BPI voluntarily dropped defendants "in an effort to streamline and concentrate its case," Dan Webb, a Winston & Strawn law firm partner representing the company, said in a statement.
+BPI voluntarily dropped defendants from the lawsuit “in an effort to streamline and concentrate its case," Dan Webb, a Winston & Strawn law firm co-chairman representing the company, said in a statement.

-The company called ABC, Sawyer and Avila "the primary targets of the litigation" and said dropping defendants was unrelated to the merits of the case.
+The statement called ABC, Sawyer and Avila "the primary targets of the litigation" and said dropping defendants was unrelated to the merits of the case.
+In particular, it said BPI dismissed ABC News because "ABC is the corporate entity that published the defamatory reports."

 BPI dropped litigation against Gerald Zirnstein, a former USDA microbiologist credited with using the term "pink slime" to describe the beef product.
 Former USDA employee Carl Custer and former BPI employee Kit Foshee also were dismissed from the lawsuit.